dkastner/ruby-style-guide/README.md

     end
     ```

 * Don't specify `RuntimeError` explicitly in the two argument version of `fail/raise`.
+Best to use a custom error class.

     ```Ruby
     # bad
     fail RuntimeError, 'message'

-    # good - signals a RuntimeError by default
+    # better - signals a RuntimeError by default
     fail 'message'

+    # best - use a custom error class
+    class PeanutError < StandardError; end

+    fail PeanutError
     ```

 * Prefer supplying an exception class and a message as two separate